VirusTotal/yara-x/site/content/docs/intro/yara_vs_yara-x.md

 often they lag behind.

-YARA-X, in contrast, has a more modular design, where the parser is decoupled from the rule compilation logic, allowing the re-use of the parser for other purposes.
+YARA-X, in contrast, has a more modular design, where the parser is decoupled from the rule compilation logic, allowing the reuse of the parser for other purposes.

 ## The bad things